Standing on the shoulders of giants

 The phrase "standing on the shoulders of giants" is a metaphor which means "using the understanding gained by major thinkers who have gone before in order to make intellectual progress".

-It is a metaphor of dwarfs standing on the shoulders of giants (nani gigantum humeris insidentes) and expresses the meaning of "discovering truth by building on previous discoveries".
+It is a metaphor of a person who wants to reach higher, standing on the shoulders of giants (nani gigantum humeris insidentes) and expresses the meaning of "discovering truth by building on previous discoveries".
 This concept has been dated to the 12th century and, according to John of Salisbury, is attributed to Bernard of Chartres.
-But its most familiar and popular expression occurs in a 1675 letter by Isaac Newton: "if I have seen further [than others], it is by standing on the shoulders of giants."
+Its most familiar and popular expression occurs in a 1675 letter by Isaac Newton: "if I have seen further [than others], it is by standing on the shoulders of giants."

 Early references

 Middle Ages

+The earliest documented attestation of this aphorism appears in 1123 in William of Conches's Glosses on Priscian's Institutiones grammaticae.
+Where Priscian says quanto juniores, tanto perspicaciores (young men simply can see more sharply), William writes: The ancients had only the books which they themselves wrote, but we have all their books and moreover all those which have been written from the beginning until our time.… Hence we are like a dwarf perched on the shoulders of a giant.
+The former sees further than the giant, not because of his own stature, but because of the stature of his bearer.
+Similarly, we [moderns] see more than the ancients, because our writings, modest as they are, are added to their great works.

-An unknown attribution to Bernard of Chartres from John of Salisbury in 1159, John wrote in his Metalogicon: "Bernard of Chartres used to compare us to dwarfs perched on the shoulders of giants.
-He pointed out that we see more and farther than our predecessors, not because we have keener vision or greater height, but because we are lifted up and borne aloft on their gigantic stature."
-However, according to Umberto Eco, the most ancient attestation of the phrase dates back to Priscian cited by Guillaume de Conches.
+The same aphorism was attributed to Bernard of Chartres by John of Salisbury, who in 1159 wrote:

+Bernard of Chartres used to compare us to dwarfs perched on the shoulders of giants.
+He pointed out that we see more and farther than our predecessors, not because we have keener vision or greater height, but because we are lifted up and borne aloft on their gigantic stature.

-According to medieval historian Richard William Southern, Bernard was comparing contemporary 12th century scholars to the ancient scholars of Greece and Rome: A similar conceit also appears in a contemporary work on church history by Ordericus Vitalis.
+According to medieval historian Richard William Southern, Bernard was comparing contemporary 12th century scholars to the ancient scholars of Greece and Rome.
+A similar conceit also appears in a contemporary work on church history by Ordericus Vitalis.

 [The phrase] sums up the quality of the cathedral schools in the history of learning, and indeed characterizes the age which opened with Gerbert (950–1003) and Fulbert (960–1028) and closed in the first quarter of the 12th century with Peter Abelard.
 [The phrase] is not a great claim; neither, however, is it an example of abasement before the shrine of antiquity.
 It is a very shrewd and just remark, and the important and original point was the dwarf could see a little further than the giant.
 That this was possible was above all due to the cathedral schools with their lack of a well-rooted tradition and their freedom from a clearly defined routine of study.